Motivic Realizations of Singularity Categories and Vanishing Cycles: Introduction

 \textbf{Related works.} The research conducted in the second part of this work has its origins in Kashiwara's computation of vanishing cycles in terms of D-modules via the Riemann-Hilbert correspondence \cite{MR726425}.
 A further deep and pioneering work is undoubtedly Kapranov's influential paper \cite{kaprabook} which starts with the identification of D-modules with modules over the de Rham algebra.
 This relation between vanishing cycle cohomology and twisted de Rham cohomology as been fully understood by Sabbah and Saito in \cite{MR3234116, 1012.3818} esablishing proofs for the conjectures of Kontsevich-Soibelman in \cite{MR2851153}.
 In parallel, the works of \cite{MR3084707,MR2824483, MR3108698, MR3180736} established the first link between twisted de Rham cohomology and the Hochschild cohomology of matrix factorizations and more recently, the situation has been clarified with Efimov's results \cite{1212.2859}.
 The combination of these results express a link between the theory of matrix factorizations and the formalism of vanishing cycles.
 The recent works of Lunts and Schn\"urer's \cite[Theorem 1.2]{LuSc} built upon Efimov's work, combined with those of \cite{MR3131490}, show that this connection between the two theories can be expressed as an equivalence of classes in a certain Grothendieck group of motives.
 The main result (Theorem \ref{theorem-maincomparisonvanishingmf}) of this paper might, in some sense, be seen as categorification of Lunts and Schn\"urer's results.

-\textbf{Acknowledgements.} MR wishes to thank Mauro Porta for very useful discussions on the subject matter of this paper.
+\textbf{Acknowledgements.} We warmly thank the anonymous referee for her/his exceptionally insightful and useful corrections and suggestions that led, as we hope, to a more readable paper.
+MR wishes to thank Mauro Porta for very useful discussions on the subject matter of this paper.
 BT was Partially supported by ANR-11-LABX-0040-CIMI within the program ANR-11-IDEX-0002-02.
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement ERC-2016-ADG-741501).
 GV wishes to thank A. Efimov for an helpful exchange about his joint work with L. Positselski.
 GV would like to thank the Laboratoire IMJ-PRG, Paris 6, for a very fruitful visit in May 2016, when a part of our collaboration took place.
 We would also like to thank the anonymous referees for their comments.